Reconstruction with Robust and Unbiased Model-BAsed Spherical Deconvolution (RUMBA)#

 response_odf = response_odf[None, None, None, :]

-response_actor = actor.odf_slicer(response_odf, sphere=sphere,
+response_actor = actor.odf_slicer(response_odf, sphere=sphere, colormap="plasma")

 scene.add(response_actor)

-print('Saving illustration as estimated_response.png')
+print("Saving illustration as estimated_response.png")

-window.record(scene, out_path='estimated_response.png', size=(200, 200))
+window.record(scene=scene, out_path="estimated_response.png", size=(200, 200))

 if interactive: